kristianmandrup/crossroads.js/README.md

 This fork offers the following extra features:

+Router and Route have been split up into several small grouped API objects, to be found in `/src`:

+- `/routable` : Base prototypes (classes)
+- `/route` : Route APIs and helpers
+- `/router` : Router APIs and helpers
+- `/signal` : Signal APIs and helpers
+- `/util` : Utility APIs

+The idea is to not force you in to having to use all the "bells & whistels", but instead allow you to compose your Router and Route APIs from composable blocks.

 ### Prototype design

-Base functionality for Router and Route is defined in `BaseRoute`

-Any Route/Router which can add routes to itself is a `CompositeRoute`.
+Base functionality for Router and Route is defined in `BaseRoute` Any Route/Router which can add routes to itself is a `CompositeRoute`.
+Here is an illustration of the basic Prototype (class) hierarchy.

 ```
 Route < BaseRoute
 Router < CompositeRoute < BaseRoute
 ```

+`Xtender.extend` is used to extend an Object (uses `xtend` by default).
+You can override this function to provide your own extension mechanism.

 ```js
 Xtender.extend(Route.prototype, BaseRoutable.prototype);